ashu-jha-00/ashu-jha-00/README.md

-- 👋 Hi, I’m @ashu-jha-00
+- 👋 Hi, I’m Ashutosh Jha
-- 👀 I’m interested in coding
+- 👀 I’m interested in Open Source and Competitive Programming
-- 🌱 I’m currently learning  DSA
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects from various Techstacks like React JS , Node JS , HTML CSS and JS
 - 📫 How to reach me ...

 <!---
 ashu-jha-00/ashu-jha-00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.